prodaft/cradle/README.md

 ## Authors and Acknowledgments

-CRADLE was develop in PRODAFT, in collaboration with TU Delft students.
+CRADLE is developed in PRODAFT, in collaboration with TU Delft students.
 We thank everyone who contributes to the development process of CRADLE.

 ### Contributors